THE LAWS OF THE HUNTERIAN SOCIETY

 ELECTION AND ADMISSION OF FELLOWS

-4. Any Candidate for admission as a Fellow shall be proposed by no fewer than two Fellows, who have personal knowledge of the Candidate.
+10. Any Candidate for admission as a Fellow shall be proposed by no fewer than two Fellows, who have personal knowledge of the Candidate.

 In compliance with the vote of the Hunterian Society and by the authority invested in me, I admit you a Fellow thereof.

-6. Any candidate who has been unsuccessful at the Ballot shall not be eligible for re-nomination within twelve months.
+12. Any candidate who has been unsuccessful at the Ballot shall not be eligible for re-nomination within twelve months.

-7. The power of nominating Honorary Fellows shall be vested solely in the Council; but the mode of election shall be the same as in the case of Fellows.
-A notification signed by the President and the Secretaries shall be sent to him or her.
+15. The power of proposing Honorary and Life Fellows shall be vested solely in the Council; but the mode of election shall be the same as in the case of Fellows.
+A notification signed by the President and the Honorary Secretary shall be sent to the newly elected Honorary or Life Fellow.

-19. Associate Fellows, upon the payment of the normal annual membership fee shall receive all normal correspondence sent to other Fellows, have the right to attend all the meetings of the Society in their own right, but would neither possess the power to vote nor to hold Office within the Society.
+19. Associate Fellows, upon the payment of the normal annual membership fee shall receive all normal correspondence sent to other Fellows, have the right to attend all the meetings of the Society, but will not have the power to vote nor to hold Office within the Society.

 RESIGNATION, REMOVAL AND EXPULSION OF FELLOWS

-12. The name of any Fellow in arrears with his subscription shall, at the discretion of the Council, be erased from the list of Fellows.
+21. The name of any Fellow in arrears with his subscription shall, at the discretion of the Council, be erased from the list of Fellows.